lilacse/maplestory-trace-simulator/README.md

-# Maplestory Trace Simulator
+# MapleStory Trace Simulator

 Simulates spell trace enhancement used in the game Maplestory.
 WIP.

+This branch is for a remake on the UI with [Angular](http://angular.io).
+Old UI stays in `/src_old` until new UI is somewhat usable, and with all the logic migrated out.

 ---

 Todo list:
-- [x] Statistics features for SimulationTaskResult
-- [ ] A static webpage as UI (WIP)
-- [ ] Make the webpage mobile friendly
+- [ ] UI remake with Angular (and make it mobile friendly)

 Low priority:
 - [ ] Lucky day scroll support